Markovian stochastic approximation with expanding projections: Verifying noise conditions

 \subsection{Non-smooth family of Markov kernels}

-When the mapping $\theta\to P_\theta$ does not admit (local) Hölder-continuity as discussed above, establishing Condition \ref{cond:general-noise-theorem-cond} is more involved, but possible using a random step size sequence which, in intuitively terms, enforce continuity in a stochastic manner.
-We focus on a specific step size sequence given as $\Gamma_i \defeq \gamma_i \charfun{U_i\le p_i}$ where the $U_i$ are independent uniform $[0,1]$ random variables and both sequences $\gamma_i$ and $p_i$ decay to zero.
-It will be clear later on that these sequences must satisfy $\sum_i \gamma_i p_i = \infty$, $\sum_i \gamma_i^2 p_i<\infty$ and $\sum_i \gamma_i p_i^2<\infty$; for simplicity of exposition, we shall consider below the particular example where $\gamma_i$ and $p_i$ decay with a power law.
+When the mapping $\theta\to P_\theta$ does not admit (local) H\"{o}lder-continuity as discussed above, establishing Condition \ref{cond:general-noise-theorem-cond} is more involved, but possible using a random step size sequence which, in intuitive terms, enforce continuity in a stochastic manner.
+We focus on a specific step size sequence given as $\Gamma_i := \gamma_i \mathbb{I}\{U_i\le p_i\}$ where the $U_i$ are independent uniform $[0,1]$ random variables and both sequences $\gamma_i$ and $p_i$ decay to zero.
+It will be clear later on that these sequences must satisfy $\sum_i \gamma_i p_i = \infty$, $\sum_i \gamma_i^2 p_i<\infty$ and $\sum_i \gamma_i p_i^2<\infty $; for simplicity of exposition, we shall consider below the particular example where $\gamma_i$ and $p_i$ decay with a power law.